shazim-otp/weather-haiku/README.md

 # Local Development

-To edit the project locally:
+To edit the project locally

 1. Clone the repository
 2. Open the folder in VS Code